Law Office of Michelle Ball Sports/CIF CIF Now Banning Parents And Spectators Who Act Up

 Introducing CIF Bylaw 210 C!

-As of June 2022, there was no CIF rule 210C to address unruly parents or spectators.
-Now there is, and here is what it says:
+Say “Hello” to CIF bylaw 210C to address unruly parents or spectators.
+Here is what it says:

 Any spectator who physically assaults the person of a game or event official immediately prior to, during, or immediately following an interscholastic athletic contest shall be permanently banned from attending interscholastic athletic contests.
 A game or event official is defined as a referee, umpire or any other official assigned to interpret or enforce rules of competition at an event or contest.

-It’s one thing to write a rule, and a completely different thing to enforce it.
+It’s one thing to write a rule and a completely different thing to enforce it.
+How will these bans be enforced?

-Will CIF somehow develop a list of offending spectators which will go to all schools to somehow keep banned parents and spectators out?
-Or, how will CIF implement this ban?
+Will CIF somehow develop a list of offending spectators which will go to all schools to somehow keep banned parents and relatives out?
+Or, what will schools and CIF do?
+A lifetime ban is a LONG time.

 Military- 4 people and helicopter